renaissance-publishing/renaissance/content/chapters/21-races.md

 - Prehensile Feet: Elves have prehensile feet.
   This allows them to grip and manipulate objects with their feet as adroitly as they do with their hands.
   This is of particular use while climbing and grappling, applying a +20 bonus to those tests.
-  It's also partcularly useful when *riding*, and it makes them very difficult to *dismount*.
+  It's also particularly useful when *riding*, and it makes them very difficult to *dismount*.
   - Elves treat their feet as non-dominant limbs, so they need to purchase the Ambidextrous trait at least once to wield weapons with them without taking a penalty.
 - Natural Camouflage: Elves have complex skin patterns, which serve as camouflage.
   These patterns provide a +10 benefit to Stealth checks; this benefit is lost if their skin is covered, and is not cumulative with worn camouflage.